Anti-malware protection FAQ

 Q. Does the service scan internal messages for malware?

-A. The service only scans inbound and outbound messages that are routed by the service, and does not scan messages sent from a sender in your organization to a recipient in your organization.
+A. For Exchange Online Protection standalone customers, the service only scans inbound and outbound messages that are routed by the service, and does not scan messages sent from a sender in your organization to a recipient in your organization.
 However, for another layer of defense, you can pair the service with the built-in anti-malware protection capabilities of Exchange Server 2013, which scans internal messages for malware.

 Q. Do all anti-malware engines used by the service have heuristic scanning enabled?